 While teaching lots of shooting lessons I saw several kids come out with their parents and grandparents.
 They had great fun at lessons and shot well but did not always get involved in the sport.
 I wondered why.
 In 2005 I discovered the Scholastic Clay Target Program (SCTP) and volunteered my time to coach a local youth team and help other volunteers around the state of Iowa create the same.
 SCTP has all the key elements to keep kids involved in the sport by creating a safe and fun team atmosphere that kids enjoy.

 Full Time in Shooting Sports

-In 2006 I was fortunate to be hired by the Iowa DNR as their Shooting Sports Coordinator and have been grateful to work in the shooting sports industry full time ever since!
-I am currently employed by the Scholastic Shooting Sports Foundation helping youth across the United States enjoy the sports that have given me so much.
+In 2006 I was fortunate to be hired by the Iowa DNR as their Shooting Sports Coordinator followed by almost 9 years with the Scholastic Shooting Sports Foundation as their President and Executive Director.
+It has been a great privelege helping youth and adults across the United States enjoy the sports that have given me so much.